GrootSameZY/QuantQuestionsSol/Solutions.md

 ##### Previous projects I have done
 See https://github.com/GrootSameZY/Previous-Projects.git
 ##### Expected start date of work
 I can start it now but I can only work as an intern (My graduating time is in Jan 2022).
-If I am not qualified as an analyst, I hope that you can take my application being a quant intern into consideration.
+If I am not qualified as an analyst, I hope that you can also take my application to be a quant intern into consideration.
 I am a student pass holder and only unavailable on Saturdays.
 ##### Interviews with other companies that are lining up, and the stages (or job offers)
 There are currently no upcoming interviews.
 ##### Availabilities for the upcoming interviews with Treehouse
-I am available any day except Saturday.
+I am available anyday except Saturday.